-• The result reflects that Council is in a stable position to fund more Capital renewals and engage in a delivery of higher service to the Community.

-• Substantial increases in user fees and charges along with a full rate pegging increase has a positive result on a number of financial performance indicators and Council's overall liquidity.
+- The result reflects that Council is not in a stable position to fund more Capital renewals and engage in a delivery of higher service to the Community. - Substantial increases in user fees and charges along with no pegging increase has a negative result on a number of financial performance indicators and Council's overall liquidity.